Brussels Sprouts Salad with thinly sliced brussels sprouts, toasted almonds, real Parmesan cheese shavings and easy lemon garlic dressing.

 Notes

-- Use real Parmesan cheese and shave it on a slicing side of a box grater.
+- Cheese: Fresh is best, shave parmesan on a slicing side of a box grater.
+Feta cheese or goat cheese would also pair nicely.

-- If you really don't like brussels sprouts, you can use shredded cabbage or even broccoli slaw.
+- Other cabbage: If you really don’t like brussels sprouts, you can use shredded cabbage or even broccoli slaw.

 This salad is SO DELICIOUS!!!
 I used diced apple because I didn’t have pomegranate, but it worked in a pinch!
 I must say, Olena, I LOVE that you have a recipe for just about every type of food (veggies, etc.) we typically buy, and I KNOW it’s always going to be good.
 I just started experimenting with Brussel sprouts after nixing them from my shopping list years ago because I couldn’t find a good recipe.
 But I can always count on you to have something delicious, no-fuss, and it’s something I will look forward to eating when there’s leftovers (which didn’t used to be the case!).
 Thank you!!!